 If you don’t have a medical degree, you don’t know that you are fine.
 What feels like a minor head or neck ache at the time of the crash can quickly evolve into a concussion, whiplash, or other serious medical concern.
 The adrenaline coursing through your veins after a collision can mask some of the pain of traumatic injuries.
 Even if you do not wish to go to the hospital by ambulance, you absolutely need to seek medical attention as soon as possible.

 In addition, this is no time to put on a brave face.
-Saying that you are fine implies that you were not injured in the crash.
-If do happen to notice injuries later and file a claim, your words can be scrutinized by the trucking company’s insurers.
+Saying you are fine implies you were not injured in the crash.
+If you notice injuries later and file a claim, your words can be scrutinized by the trucking company’s insurers.
 They may offer you substantially less compensation than you deserve or deny your claim because of what you said at the scene.

 Do Not Admit Anything